LEVIXDDLMAO/OLD-FNF-FunkedEngine/README.md

 IF YOU MAKE A MOD AND DISTRIBUTE A MODIFIED / RECOMPILED VERSION, YOU MUST OPEN SOURCE YOUR MOD AS WELL

-# Credits / shoutouts
+# Credits To the ogs <3
-  LeviXD - Coder and owner
-  Dom - main Coder
 ninjamuffin99 (me!) - Programmer
+PhantomArcade3K and Evilsk8r - Art
+Kawaisprite - Musician
+# Credits to the funked engine team
+LeviXD - coder and owner
+Dom - main coder
+ just the two of us for now